IzzySoprano/Books-MS3/README.md

 User Story:

-> As a user, I want to be able to access BookTube's social media accounts
+> As a user, I want to be able to access Books's social media accounts

     Criteria
         - Have the